uber/crumb/README.md

 }
 ```

-You can find a fleshed out version of this example under the `:sample:plugins-compiler` directory.
+You can find the complete implemented version of this example under the `:sample:plugins-compiler`
+directory.

 There's also an example `experiments-compiler` demonstrating how to trace enum-denoted experiments
 names to consumers.